HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/config_class_file_kubernetes.md

         kubectl get pods
         ```

-    4. Run the following command to pull a copy of the StCommunityConfig.xml file, specifying the name of the pod.
+    4. Pull a copy of the StCommunityConfig.xml file from the community pod.

+        Run the following command, where podname is the pod name found in the previous step.

-        ``` {#codeblock_ugr_ttw_fvb}
+        ``` {#codeblock_yb3_ntx_dyb}
          kubectl exec -it pod\_name --container community -- cat /local/notesdata/StCommunityConfig.xml >./StCommunityConfig.xml
         ```

+    5. Pull a copy of the StCommunityConfig.xml file from the community pod.

+        Run the following command, where podname is the pod name which is the same as the previous step.

+        ``` {#codeblock_z4r_ntx_dyb}
+         kubectl exec -it pod\_name --container community -- cat /local/notesdata/StCommunityConfig.xml >./StCommunityConfig.xml
+        ```

-    5. Update the configuration that pertains to your custom Java class.
-Open the StCommunityConfig.xml file that was just copied to your machine.
+    6. Update the configuration that pertains to your custom Java class.
+Open the StCommunityConfig.xml file that was copied to your machine.
 Then edit the `<LDAP>` section as it pertains to your configuration.
 The changes depend on what you are modifying, refer to the following table for guidance.

         |Type of change|Parameter name|What to specify|Example|
         |--------------|--------------|---------------|-------|